prop-house/prop-house-monorepo/packages/prop-house-backend/README.md

 $ yarn migration:generate AddProposalLanguage
 ```

-This will cause the TypeORM CLI to generate a new migration file under `src/db/migrations` with the SQL commands to apply and revert the schema changes.
+This will cause the TypeORM CLI to generate a new migration file under `src/db/migrations` with the SQL commands to apply and revert the schema changes. **Note: this will compare against your locally connected database, so ensure you've run all migrations already.**

 When checking out new code or deploying to production, the following command will apply any local migrations: